-After studying over 2,000 married couples, Dr. John Gottman who wrote Why Marriages Succeed or Fail identified four communication behaviors, if occurring repeatedly, are almost guaranteed predictors of failed relationships.
+After studying over 2,000 married couples, Dr. John Gottman who wrote Why Marriages Succeed or Fail identified four communication behaviors if occurring repeatedly, are almost guaranteed predictors of failed relationships.
 In fact, it is said that Dr. Gottman could simply listen to a couple’s argument and make a very accurate prediction about the future outcome of the marriage.

 Pretty intense stuff, right?
 Now that I have your attention, take a look at the four behaviors below and ask yourself if you are guilty of any of these.
 It’s probably worth noting that we are all guilty of most of them at some point or another.
 I think the key question is, “Is this an ongoing pattern in your life?”

-What it is: Criticism is pointing out something negative by blaming a personality flaw verses the actual behavior.
+What it is: Criticism is pointing out something negative by blaming a personality flaw versus the actual behavior.
 It is about who a person is.
 It is a form of verbal abuse and an attempt to tear down the other person’s self-esteem in order to obtain the outcome the critic desires.
-It’s a character assassination.
+It’s character assassination.

 What it looks like: “You always…” “You never…”

 Antidote: To combat criticism, use a gentle start up to a conversation.
 You can complain without attacking or blaming the person.
-For example, instead of staying, “You’re so lazy around the house,” try saying, “I feel frustrated that you don’t help with the dishes.”
+For example, instead of saying, “You’re so lazy around the house,” try saying, “I feel frustrated that you don’t help with the dishes.”

 What it is: Stonewalling is behavior that shuts off communication and is used as a weapon of manipulation.
 It’s known as the silent treatment.
 The listener withdraws from the interaction and is simply silent.
-It is sometimes a way to shutout stimulation when feeling attacked.
+It is sometimes a way to shut out stimulation when feeling attacked.

-What it looks like: The stonewaller just shrugs his shoulders, rolls her eyes, walks away or responds with a cold, “I’m fine.”
+What it looks like: The stonewaller just shrugs his shoulders, rolls her eyes, walks away, or responds with a cold, “I’m fine.”
 A stonewaller is simply unresponsive to the spouse.

 Antidote: Learn to self-regulate and process your emotions when under stress.
 Even simply communicating that you’re feeling overwhelmed and attacked and need some time to process is a step in the right direction.
-If you find yourself consistently resorting to this behavior, it would beneficial to seek out some counseling to understand why this is your default response to conflict.
+If you find yourself consistently resorting to this behavior, it would be beneficial to seek out some counseling to understand why this is your default response to conflict.

 What it is: Defensiveness is a tool used in a conflict where you have completely shut out what your partner is trying to say and instead you are blame-shifting and avoiding accountability for your part in the conflict.
-It is used to protect against feeling blamed–a form of counter attack.
+It is used to protect against feeling blamed–a form of counterattack.